 What Does a Good Settlement Offer in a Personal Injury Claim Pay For?

 Compensation for all your current medical expenses

-Take a look at your actual financial costs because of the accident and make sure you fairly calculate your medical bills.
-Ideally, you would have kept receipts for all medical bills as you move through your recovery to reflect the costs you have faced accurately.
+Take a look at your actual financial costs because of the accident and make sure you fairly calculate your medical expenses.
+Ideally, you would have kept receipts for all medical treatment as you move through your recovery to reflect the costs you have faced accurately.